How Judgment Recovery Works

 - Establishment of leans on real property

-If you choose not to begin with a private investigator, conduct a Google search using the terms judgment recovery and scan through the first page of listings.
+To find a company that provides such services, start by conducting a Google search using the terms judgment recovery and scan through the first page of listings.
 Visit the sites and review their products and services.
-Make a short list of companies to contact directly, and a shorter list of those to call on the phone.
+Make a shortlist of companies to contact directly, and a shorter list of those to call on the phone.
 Before entering into an agreement, ask for references and check their Better Business Bureau rating.